marcopeg/marcopeg.github.io/content/posts/2019/free-website-with-gatsby-and-gitpod.md

 ![github repository settings](./media/gatsby-gitpod-settings.jpg)

-After the page reloads, just scroll down again to the GitHub Pages section to find your website url.
+After the page reloads, just scroll down again to the GitHub Pages section to find your website _URL_.

 **NOTE:** Quite often I've experienced a big delay for GitHub to actually create my website.
 Keep trying for a few minutes, you can also try to push a new change.